lumitalola/friendly-vn-club/guide.md

   return
 ```

 Now running our script results in a little VN segment that seems to be quite faithful to our original script!
+If you only wish to create linear stories that have no player input, these are all the skills you need!
+However for more complex narratives with player input we must go beyond linearity.

+## Beyond linearity

+Here we will go over two crucial tools for creating branching narratives that the player can impact: variables (also called flags) and menus.

+Before going into implementation details let's create a necessity for non-linearity in our narrative.
+Let's decide that scene 2 is followed by a third scene where it's revealed that the son in scene 2
+Variables/flags are simply values that we can set

 ---